-- Green and red cabbage – this combo makes a pretty coleslaw
+- Green and red cabbage – this combo makes for a colorful coleslaw, but feel free to use just green cabbage

-- Carrots – adds more pretty color and crunch
+- Carrots – adds more color and crunch

-- Homemade Vegan Mayo or good quality store bought – dressing base
+- Homemade Vegan Mayo or good quality store bought – this will be the base of the coleslaw dressing

 - Dijon – for added depth